 A report about a disclosable matter qualifies for protection under this Policy from the time it is made to an eligible recipient, regardless of whether the person making the report or the eligible recipient recognises that the disclosure qualifies for protection at that time.

 MBS encourages that disclosures be made internally to the persons set out below (referred to as Whistleblower Governance Officers) – each of whom has the relevant experience to deal with such matters.
 Whistleblower Governance Officers can be contacted in the following ways:

 - Executive Director, People & Culture: Theoni Parthimos (T.email@example.com)

-Whilst MBS encourages disclosures to a Whistleblower Governance Officer, if it relates to the Dean or a director of MBS, it should be raised directly with the Chair of the MBSL Board or Chair of the Finance, Audit & Risk who can be contacted in the following ways:
+While MBS encourages disclosures to a Whistleblower Governance Officer, if it relates to the Dean or a director of MBS, it should be raised directly with the Chair of the MBS Board or Chair of the Finance, Audit & Risk Committee, who can be contacted in the following ways:

 - Chair of the MBS Ltd Board: Ross Barker (firstname.lastname@example.org)